Low-Overhead Code Concatenation Approaches for Universal Quantum Computation: ENUCC: Extended nonuniform code concatenation

-Up to here, fault-tolerant implementation of non-transversal gates on $C_1$ are described.
+So far, fault-tolerant implementation of non-transversal gates on $C_1$ has been described.
 Note that these gates are not fully transversal and a single physical error on one of the active qubits can spread to another one.
 However, as all of the gates in the second level of concatenation are implemented fault-tolerantly, this error propagates to at most one physical qubit in each code block which can be corrected using error correction procedure in the second level of coding hierarchy.
-The ways in which the other gates are applied in $ENUCC$ approach are similar to the method proposed in the previous section, e.g., $HCC$.
+The ways in which the other gates are applied in ENUCC approach are similar to the HCC method as described in the previous section.

-Similar to the previous section, let us now describe the ENUCC method by some examples using the 5-qubit, Steane and $RM$ codes.
+In the next section we will elaborate more on the ENUCC method through some examples using the 5-qubit, Steane and 15-qubit Reed-Muller code ($RM$) codes.